hotrodorm/hotrod/hotrod-project/docs/docs-4/guides/auto-discovery.md

 HotRod discovers tables and views and adds them to the persistent layer automatically when no `<table>`, `<view>`, or `<dao>` tags are present in the configuration.

-This feature can also be enabled if any of these tags are present to combine auto-discovery with tables and views configured in an explicit way.
+This feature can also be enabled in the `<mybatis-spring>` tag to combine the auto-discovery with explicit configuration of tables and views.

-## Example #1 - Auto-discovery enabled automatically
+## Example #1 - Auto-Discovery Enabled Automatically

 The configuration shown below does not include any table, view or DAO: